williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 ---
 layout: docs_page
 title: OpenId Connect
+redirect_from: "docs/api/rest/oidc.html"
 ---

 # Overview

 The OpenID Connect API endpoints enable clients to use [OIDC workflows](http://openid.net/specs/openid-connect-core-1_0.html) with Okta.

-These APIs also allow using Okta as a broker for social-login scenarios where the user authenticates against identity providers like Google, Facebook and LinkedIn and gets back an Okta session.
+This API also enables you to use Okta as a broker for social-login scenarios where the user authenticates against identity providers like Google, Facebook, LinkedIn, and Microsoft, and returns an Okta session.

-> This API is currently in **Beta** status and provides no guarantees for backwards-compatibility.
-Okta may make breaking changes this API until it is released.
+> This API is currently in **Early Access** status.
+It has been tested as thoroughly as a Generally Available feature.
+Contact Support to enable this feature.

 ## OpenId Connect Model

-OpenID Connect introduces an [id_token](http://openid.net/specs/openid-connect-core-1_0.html#IDToken) which is [JWT](https://tools.ietf.org/html/rfc7519) that contains information about an authentication event as well as claims about the authenticated user.
+OpenID Connect introduces an [`id_token`](http://openid.net/specs/openid-connect-core-1_0.html#IDToken) which is a [JSON web token (JWT)](https://tools.ietf.org/html/rfc7519) that contains information about an authentication event as well as claims about the authenticated user.

-The id_token JWT consists of three period seperated base64 encoded JSON segments.
+The `id_token` JWT consists of three period-separated, base64-encoded JSON segments: [a header](#header), [the payload](#payload), and [the signature](#signature.

-#####Header -
+### Header

 ~~~json
 {